danfuzz/lactoserv/README.md

 - - - - - - - - - -

-**Lactoserv is a standalone "batteries included" web server, which knows how to serve requests based on configured components &mdash; applications and services &mdash; along with a toolkit for defining those components.
-It comes bundled with a set of built-in components, making it possible to be used productively "out of the box" without any programming beyond defining a configuration file.**
+**Lactoserv is a standalone "batteries included" web application server, which can serve requests based on configured components (applications and services).
+It comes bundled with a set of built-in components covering many common use cases, making it possible to be used productively "out of the box" without any programming beyond defining a configuration file.
+And it includes a toolkit for defining new components.**

 Lactoserv is also intended as a solid foundation for prototyping high-level OS system services.